 \section{Formulating the Model Weight Exfiltration Security Game}

 In this section, we provide a concrete specification for the exfiltration problem that we solve in this paper.
 At a high-level, we consider the setting of LLM inference where there is an inference server and a chat server; we assume the inference server is fully corrupted by an adversary whose goal is to exfiltrate the inference model weights to an outside party, with whom they can coordinate.
-We assume that the adversary does not have access to any side-channels, eliminating exfiltration techniques such as using timing channel attacks, uploading the weights to a server through a developer's laptop, or \textit{physically stealing the device}.
-In many ways, this task is not different from a traditional security problem attempting to prevent any kind of exfiltration; there are several main differentiating factors associated with model-weight exfiltration.
+We assume that the adversary does not have access to any side-channels, eliminating exfiltration techniques such as using timing channel attacks, uploading the weights to a server through a developer's laptop, or \textit{physically stealing the device holding the model}.
+In many ways, preventing model theft is not different from a traditional security problem attempting to prevent any kind of exfiltration; there are several main differentiating factors associated with model-weight exfiltration.

-\paragraph{\textbf{Advantages to the Defender:}} There are two main advantages to the defender: (i) Model weights are large; (ii) The type of operations and data that a model handles and outputs is largely predictable (e.g. matrix multiplications and text data).
+\paragraph{\textbf{Advantages to the Defender:}} There are two main advantages to the defender: (i) Model weights are large; (ii) The type of operations and data that a model handles and outputs is largely predictable, namely: matrix multiplications and text data.

 \paragraph{\textbf{Advantages to the Attacker:}} The main advantage to the attacker is that generally users expect to be able to make an extremely large number of calls that access the model (weights) per day.